ambilykk/copilot-user-mgmt/README.md

             path: data/Copilot-Usage-Report.csv
 ```

-Sample workflow 4: Revise Copilot User Management to **Eliminate** Inactive Users and Users inactive for the past 50 days.
+Sample workflow 4: Revise Copilot User Management to **Eliminate** Copilot Seat assignment for Inactive Users and Users inactive for the past 50 days.

 ```
-    name: Copilot User Management to Eliminate Users inactive for last 50 days
+    name: Copilot User Management to Eliminate Copilot Seat assignment for Users inactive for last 50 days

     on:
       workflow_dispatch: